 Here’s the full mantra:

-It's a beautiful and peaceful mantra and one that when chanted trains the mind towards tranquility.
+It’s a beautiful and peaceful mantra, and one that when chanted trains the mind to become tranquil.